Generic selectors

 Designer Clownfish

 Mandarin gobies are reef-safe fish.
-They is kept with an assortment of peaceful fish that won’t chase them around or try to steal their favorite places among the rockwork.
+They can be kept with an assortment of peaceful fish that won’t chase them around or try to steal their favorite places among the rockwork.

-This is troublesome with keeping mandarins with other gobies and blennies that might get too close to their territories.
-Though multiple goby species is kept in larger tanks, it’s only recommended for much larger systems with a steady food supply and intricate rockwork.
+This can be troublesome with keeping mandarins with other gobies and blennies that might get too close to their territories.
+Though multiple goby species can be kept in larger tanks, it’s usually only recommended for much larger systems with a steady food supply and intricate rockwork.

-Otherwise, mandarin gobies is kept with clownfish, tangs, wrasses, and other common reef fish species as well as most invertebrates.
+Otherwise, mandarin gobies can be kept with clownfish, tangs, wrasses, and other common reef fish species as well as most invertebrates.
 However, these fish will not do well in aquariums with higher flow, like small polyp stony (SPS) coral systems that need lots of water flow.
-Excessive flow can make hunting difficult and might make them stay hidden within the rockwork.
+Excessive flow makes hunting difficult and might make them stay hidden within the rockwork.

-As these fish stay towards the bottom of the tank though, they don’t irritate too many corals by floating over them.
+As these fish typically stay towards the bottom of the tank though, they usually don’t irritate too many corals by floating over them.

 What Do They Eat?